cc1358/Comparative-Analysis-of-Correlation-Tests-in-R/README.md

 Nonparametric tests can outperform Pearson for certain non-normal distributions The project includes extensive R code with:

-Simulation functions
-Power calculations
-Visualization
-Statistical analysis
+Simulation functions, Power calculations, Visualization,and Statistical analysis
-Comprehensive documentation